-Glendale’s Beet Sugar Factory, whose structure still stands today just southeast of Glendale’s downtown, was instrumental in the city’s early economic success.
+This structure still stands today located just southeast of Glendale’s downtown.
+It was instrumental in the city’s early economic success.
 Farms and orchards continued to take off through the early 1900s.
 Other early businesses included the Glendale Ice Co., the Pacific Creamery Co., the Southwest Flour and Feed Co. and the Glendale Milling Co.

 World War I brought a new surge of energy into Glendale, with cotton prices reaching $2 a pound and a high demand for food, which kept farmers busy.
 There was soon a need for more housing, and today’s Catlin Court was born from 1915 to about 1930.
 Most of these homes are still standing and are on the National Register of Historic Places.

 The first Glendale News was published in 1912, the day after Arizona became a state.
 A second newspaper was opened in 1926, The Glendale Herald.
 It published until 1963.